Ensuring that your business has strong leaders and the correct leadership skills is crucial to being successful.

 1. Set the right example

 If the management team is smartly dressed and punctual in the mornings, then this will encourage your staff to replicate this behavior.
-Being a good role model in your business is vital if you want your staff members to be as professional as you are.
+Being a good role model for your business is vital if you want your staff members to be as professional as you are.

 Lead by example in everything you do at work.
 It can be very difficult to reprimand a member of staff for something if you are a habitual offender.